Avyrra/Infobox-Callouts/README.md

 # Tips
 1. It is recommended to use Source View in Obsidian when typing an info box.
 When typing in Live Preview, the automatic rendering may interfere with input.
+2. On desktop, use shift+enter when typing in the callout to automatically add `>`
-2. You can download my example vault in order to see exactly how I used it in my example.
+3. You can download my example vault in order to see exactly how I used it in my example.
 (Note, you will need the fonts Alegreya and Alegreya SC if you want it to look the same.)
-3. Or you can use the image below.
+4. Or you can use the image below.
 It is the source view of my example from above.

 ![](Other/MarkdownExample.png)